dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 that they would mentally break down, and no longer be able to 'be a soldier';
 they longed for who they used to be.

-Nostalgia today is much less than a medical condition, and now considered a temporary emotion, usually triggered by some sense, like sight or sound.
-The word is no longer associated with the negative effects to the person; in fact quite the opposite; it now means "fondly remembering the past".
+The condition of 'nostalgia' evolved into much less than a medical condition, and more as a temporary emotion.
+The word is no longer associated with the negative effects to the person; in fact quite the opposite: it now means "fondly remembering the past".

-Inducing nostalgia can boost psychological well-being; increase feelings of self-esteem and **social belonging**, encourage psychological growth.
+Inducing nostalgia can boost psychological well-being, increase feelings of self-esteem, **social belonging**, and encourage psychological growth.
 Nostalgia can be a restorative way of coping with negative stress.

 Marketing knows about nostalgia; it's a powerful selling tool.
 There are 11